Verbot von Einweg-Plastik 2021: 3 Tipps wie ihr der Plastik-Verschwendung entgegenwirkt

 • Reusable to-go cups

-3. Enjoy on the spot
+3. enjoy on the spot

-Single-use plastic can be avoided now!
+Disposable plastic can already be avoided!

 We keep our fingers crossed that from next July we will discover more and more sustainable alternatives when eating our favorite foods!